larry-a4/go-empyrean/shyft_documentation/source/index.html.md

 To see transactions being submitted on the network see the sendTransactions command in the CLI section of this readme.
 ### Docker Images

-Docker Images are available for ShyftGeth and the Postgresql Database which can be used for development and testing.
+Two sets of Docker Images are available for ShyftGeth, the Postgresql Database, and the Shyft Blockchain Explorer, which can be used for local development and testnet connection.
+The development settings are included in docker-compose.yml, the testnet settings are included in docker-compose.production.yml (shyftgeth not mining by default).
 To launch these containers you will need to have docker-compose installed on your computer.
 Installation instructions for docker-compose are available [here](https://docs.docker.com/install/).

 **To build the images for the first time please run the following command:**